-Optimising Your Online Sales Process – How To Increase Site Traffic and Sales 🌱
+How To Increase Site Traffic and Revenues With The Best Online Sales Process 👩🏼💻

-What can you do about your online sales process in order to get more buyers rather than just shoppers?
+What can you do about your online sales process in order to get more people buying rather than just online window-shoppers?
 We are in the modern age, and you likely have an e-commerce platform for your business.
 As we have encountered in numerous cases, we can tell that there are two main areas of concern you’ll likely find yourself dealing with.
 One is drawing in traffic, and two is converting that traffic into sales.

 Getting clicks on your site is one accomplishment.
-Unfortunately, only around 4% of site visitors actually make a purchase.
+The problem is though, only around 4% of site visitors actually make a purchase.
 E-commerce businesses, especially in B2B sales, will have to take further steps to get this number up.

-In this article, we will discuss the 3 major steps in an online sales process and how you can enhance each of these stages.
+In this series of articles, we will discuss the 3 major steps in an online sales process and how you can enhance each of these stages.
 We’ll also be showing you a bit about what goes on behind customers’ thought processes.
 You can use this knowledge to your advantage when planning out your e-commerce sales strategy.

 How To Enhance Your Online Sales Process for Higher Profits

 Providing a personalised or customised experience to online customers can boost sales and expand your customer base.
-This is something you may perform as a component of your online sales process.
+You may perform this as a component of your online sales process.
 A great online sales process can result from an unconventional business model, but it will undoubtedly assist your customers through the choosing and buying process.

-Let’s look at the 3 major segments of an online sales process:
+Let’s look at the 3 major steps of an online sales process:

 - Drawing in customers